x27/CFT/HOWTO.md

 Try to minimize the number of parameters you select.

-If you have selected a value, it must be present when transmitting the digitalsignal is received, if it is not, the method with these parameters will not be used by the firmware.
+If you have selected a value, it must be present when transmitting the digital signal is received, if it is not, the method with these parameters will not be used by the firmware.

 Sorting the rows in the list for complex cases is important.